zimbatm/lines-ruby/README.md

 STATUS: WORK IN PROGRESS
 ========================

-I'm still not quite happy with the setup, I might change it to Lines.configure and a block.
-I'll make a 0.2.x release if that changes.

 Doc is still scarce so it's quite hard to get started.
 I think reading the lib/lines.rb should give a good idea of the capabilities.